 While Arthrosamid may work well in inflammatory arthritis, it has not been approved and should not be used.

-When will Arthrosamid UK be available in the USA?
+When will Arthrosamid be available in the USA?

 Is Arthrosamid UK available on the NHS?